Crater of Mount Vesuvius Pietro Fabris

 Crater of Mount Vesuvius

-Plate 10 from Campi Phlegraei: observations on the volcanos of the two Sicilies by William Hamilton.
-The plate is inscribed ‘X’ in the top left corner.
+View inside the crater of Mount Vesuvius, 'which is above 200 palms deep'.
+The crater is composed of great and small fragments of lava and other volcanic matter.
+Figures are visible in the foreground and climbing towards the peak in the background.
+Plate 14 from Campi Phlegraei: observations on the volcanos of the two Sicilies by William Hamilton.
+The plate is inscribed ‘XIV’ in the top left corner.

 - ©The Royal Society